-The AutoComplete control provides a common AutoComplete text box to easily select values from a predefined list and adds the common AutoComplete paradigm to text boxes.
+The WPF AutoComplete control provides a common AutoComplete text box to easily select values from a predefined list and adds the common AutoComplete paradigm to text boxes.
 The control is loaded with features to help you customize the behavior, look, and feel in many different ways.

 When a character is entered, the control searches for items related to the entered character and filters results, displaying the suggestion in the dropdown list.

 The control starts offering matches as soon as users start typing.
 This feature can be changed by setting the number of characters required to start matching.

 You can pick from various filtering options such as starts with, contains, and ends with.
 You can also choose whether to filter with or without case sensitivity.